stathissideris/trinket/README.md

 - The visual representation looks like EDN
 - Shows indexes
 - Shows laziness
+- Limited realization of lazy sequences and ability to scroll through them and/or show a larger portion of them.
 - You can select things at any level
 - Better keyboard support
 - You can navigate data structures used as keys